Over 1,500 records shattered across the Southwest as another week of extreme heat continues

-The most intense March heat wave ever has been one for the record books and there are no signs the high temperatures will cool down as we move into the weekend.
+The most intense March heat wave ever has been one for the record books and there are no signs the high temperatures will cool down as we look ahead to next week.

-More than 65 locations have already set new daily records for the hottest March day on record, including in California, as well as notching daily records in major cities like Las Vegas, Denver and Phoenix.
+Over 1,500 records were broken across 13 states this past week.
+At least 95 locations have set new daily records or tied their all-time warmest day for March, including in California, and in major cities like Las Vegas, Denver and Phoenix.

 People flock to Baker Beach near the Golden Gate Bridge as a heat advisory was issued in San Francisco, California, United States on March 16, 2026.